 - Provide services in safe facilities and comply with the Americans with Disabilities Act (ADA).

-To ensure prompt response, first contact the department, office or program for which you may have a complaint, inquiry or concern.
-If you have concerns or a complaint about a state HHS department or program that has not been resolved to your satisfaction, contact the Office of the Ombudsman by phone, fax, online or by US mail.
-Provide as much detail about the issue as you can, including date, time, person you spoke with, etc.
+If you have a problem or complaint, we encourage you to first contact the specific HHS program.
+If your concerns or complaints are not resolved to your satisfaction, contact the Office of the Ombudsman using the information below.
+Provide as much detail about the issue as you can, including the date, time, and person you spoke with.

 Mail Code: H-700

 P.O.
 Box 13247

 Fax toll-free: 888-780-8099